ninevra/coda/step-by-step/character-advancement.md

 The GM may award new levels at any time after character creation, usually one at a time.
 Traditionally, the receipt of a new level is called "leveling up."

 New levels can be "spent" or "forfeited".
-The most common way to spend new levels is to gain feats, though other ways exist.
+New levels are usually spent to gain feats, though other ways of spending them exist.
 More on this later.

 	THE CHARACTER LEVEL